tumaer/SciML/_sources/lecture/linear.md

 \end{align}
 $$ (lms_sol_matrix)

-How do we know that we are at a minumum and not a miximum?
-In the case of scalar intput $x\in\mathbb{R}$, the second derivative of the error function $\Delta_{\vartheta}J(\vartheta)$ becomes $X^2\ge0$, which guarantees that the extremum is a minimum.
+How do we know that we are at a minimum and not a maximum?
+In the case of scalar input $x\in\mathbb{R}$, the second derivative of the error function $\Delta_{\vartheta}J(\vartheta)$ becomes $X^2\ge0$, which guarantees that the extremum is a minimum.

-**Exercise: Linear Regression Implementations**
+#### Exercise: Linear Regression Implementations

 Implement the three approaches (batch gradient descent, stochastic gradient descent, and the matrix approach) to linear regression and compare their performance.
 1. Batch Gradient Descent
 2. Stochastic Gradient Descent
 3. Matrix Approach

 ### Probabilistic Interpretation
 With much data in practice, having errors over the collected data itself, we want to be able to include a data error in our linear regression.
 The approach for this is **Maximum Likelihood Estimation** as introduced in the *Introduction* lecture.
 I.e. this means data points are modeled as

 $$y^{(i)}=\vartheta^{\top} x^{(i)}+\varepsilon^{(i)}$$ (prob_model)